Nitrux/firmware-atheros-nitrux/README.md

-# Firmware for Qualcom Atheros devices
+# Firmware for Qualcomm Atheros devices

-Firmware files for various Qualcom Atheros devices.
+Firmware files for various Qualcomm Atheros devices.

 # Issues
 If you find problems with the contents of this repository please create an issue.